With tasty noodles, a flavorful broth, and yummy seasonings, how could you not love ramen?

 In general, ramen and ramyeon are not considered healthy food.

 Instant noodles are low in calories, so they don’t make you gain a lot of weight.
 However, they lack the key nutrients the body requires.

-As well, ramen is very high in sodium, which is concerning.
+And, ramen is very high in sodium as well, which is concerning for many.

 Now more than ever, consumers are demanding healthier foods.

 Therefore, manufacturers are constantly creating new low-sodium, gluten-free, and even vegan varieties.
 Check out this Gluten-Free Millet & Brown Rice Ramen With Miso Soup for example.

 Japanese ramen soup is still healthier in comparison to Korean ramyeon because it’s made with fresh noodles and ingredients.

 The seasoning packets and dried noodles in ramyeon are full of sodium, sugars, and preservatives.

 Next time you’re out for a quick and easy meal, don’t forget to try spicy Korean ramyeon.
 You can find it in most Asian food shops and cook it at home.

 If you want a more savory taste, fresh Japanese ramen soup is sure to delight you.